thomasgpw/portfolio/README.md

 ### Prerequisites

-Both [node](https://nodejs.org) version 8.3.0 or greater and [npm](https://www.npmjs.com) version 5.3.0 or greater are required to install build, and run the site.
+Both [node](https://nodejs.org) version 8.3.0 or greater and [npm](https://www.npmjs.com) version 5.3.0 or greater are required to install, build, and run the site.

 ### Installing dev version